melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/server-component-app/README.md

     '}).listen(8080);'
 ```

-Notice how it adds even the jsx function imports to the file.
-This is also why react had to be installed as a dependency, even though the file I made didn't use it directly, is is required when Node executes it later.
-Pretty wild.
-Babel was meant to transpile modern JS features that weren't in browsers yet to a base, broadly supported syntax, but with its plugin architecture, basically the sky is the limit for code modifications before execution.
+Notice how it even added a jsx function import to the file.
+This is why React had to be installed as a dependency, even though the file I made didn't use it directly: it is required when Node executes it later.
+Pretty cool.
+Babel was meant to transpile modern JS features that weren't in browsers yet to a more broadly supported syntax, but with its plugin architecture, basically the sky is the limit for code modifications before execution.

 ## Executing the transformed code

-I assume that _when_ the jsx functions are called, the output is that JSON structure describing the React component tree.
+I assume that _when_ the jsx functions are called, the output is a JSON structure describing the React component tree.
 Yes it does, indeed.
 I logged out what the `renderJSXToHTML` function produces.
-It recursively processes through the following input JSON structure,
+It recursively processes the childen to produce the following input JSON structure,

 ```js
 {